 Canned fish is a highly recommended option for those seeking a healthy yet truly delicious diet, and can be enjoyed on its own or as part of a meal.

-Santa Catarina Tuna fillet seasoned with oregano 120g, preserved in olive oil and lightly salted.
+Santa Catarina Tuna fillet flavoured with Thyme 120g, preserved in olive oil and lightly salted.

 Santa Catarina is a company committed to both high quality and sustainability, which accounts for the fact that all of its tuna is caught in the crystalline waters of the Azores using the traditional pole and line system, a 100% sustainable method described by Greenpeace as generating the world’s most sustainable tuna and that also ensures that no other species are caught or even harmed in the process.